 (43) Where a card is withdrawn for general non-compliance in relation to reconciliation processes or they no longer need the card, the Accounts Payable Operations Supervisor, the Line Manager or another relevant officer holding a CAT6 or CAT7 level delegation, will provide a notice of card withdrawal to the Cardholder which indicates the reasons for the withdrawal.

 (44) Where the card is withdrawn because of misuse, the relevant CAT6 or CAT7 delegation holder will provide a notice of card withdrawal to the Cardholder.

-(45) Where an employee has notified the University they intend to leave the University's service, the Office of People and Culture must notify the Accounts Payable Operations Supervisor before the employee's last date of service.
+(45) Where an employee has notified the University they intend to leave the University's service, the Office of Human Resources must notify the Accounts Payable Operations Supervisor before the employee's last date of service.
 The Accounts Payable Operations Supervisor will provide a notice of card withdrawal to the Cardholder.

 (46) On receiving a notice of card withdrawal, the Cardholder must: